Adzzzy/My-Movie-List-Website/README.md

 - Open up any terminal or shell.
 On Windows, Mac, or Linux simply search "Terminal" and open it up.
 You could also search for "Command Prompt" or "PowerShell" instead on Windows.
 - Navigate to the location where you've stored the web app.
 Do this using the "cd" command.
 E.g. if the files are in your downloads folder: `cd C:\Users\<UserName>\Downloads\My-Movie-List-Website`.
 The correct directory will contain the "docker-compose.yml" file.
   - Alternatively, navigate to the directory in the file explorer, then right-click within the folder while holding Shift, and select "Open in Terminal" or "Open PowerShell window here".
-- From here, run the web app with the following command:
+- From here, start the web app with the following command:

      ```console
      docker compose up -d